Noah Galvin: Acting career

 In 2020, Galvin joined the fourth season of the television series The Good Doctor in the recurring role of Dr. Asher Wolke.
-In 2021, he was promoted to season regular for its upcoming fifth season.
+In 2021, he was promoted to season regular for its fifth season.
 His final episode aired on April 2, 2024, during the show's seventh and final season.

 On June 9, 2022, it was announced that Galvin would star in the musical comedy film Theater Camp, inspired by the 2020 short film of the same name co-written with his partner Ben Platt, Molly Gordon and Nick Lieberman.
 The film had its world premiere at the 2023 Sundance Film Festival on January 21, 2023, and was acquired shortly after by Searchlight Pictures for a theatrical release beginning July 14, 2023.
 The movie soundtrack featuring original songs written by Galvin, Platt, Gordon, and Lieberman was released on the same day by Interscope Records.
 The film was released on streaming service Hulu and VOD on September 14, 2023.
 For his role of Glenn Winthrop, Galvin received a Best Supporting Performance nomination at the 39th Independent Spirit Awards.

 In December 2022, Galvin starred in Meet Cute's holiday romantic comedy, Christmasuzannukkah, with Amy Sedaris.
 "As a Jew who loves Christmas and Amy Sedaris, I jumped at the opportunity to celebrate both," he said.
 "I think everyone will find something to love about Christmasuzannukkah."

 On August 29, 2024, it was announced that Galvin would star alongside Beanie Feldstein and Kevin McHale in the Kennedy Center's production of The 25th Annual Putnam County Spelling Bee from October 11–20, 2024.

+In 2026, Galvin starred in the off-Broadway play The Reservoir where he was nominated for a Drama Desk for Outstanding Lead Performance in a Play.